 As if I needed to go on…

-Why real eggs win, REASON #3:
+Why real eggs win, REASON #3

-Anybody know where those isolated “fortification” nutrients come from?
+Does anybody know where those isolated “fortification” nutrients come from?
 Some holding tank somewhere?

-Most of us have actually SEEN a chicken (name that quote).
-From the time we’re five, most of us can map the journey of an egg from chicken to table – we can map the “unprocessed-ness” of this little nutrition powerhouse.
-Many folks are even starting to keep backyard chickens so they can literally be part of the un-process.
+Most of us have SEEN a chicken (name that quote).
+From the time we’re five, most of us can map the journey of an egg from chicken to the table – we can map the “unprocessed-ness” of this little nutrition powerhouse.
+Many folks are even starting to keep backyard chickens so they can be part of the un-process.

 Yet, unless we had access to ConAgra’s nutrient “suppliers,” there’s not a single one of us who could replicate the process of Egg-Beater-making ourselves.
 (And if you can, I suggest you don’t.)

-Straight from the horse’s mouth (or, the Egg Beaters website at time of this post’s publishing): “When you separate the yolk and use just the white of the egg, you lose important nutrients found in the yolk.
+Straight from the horse’s mouth (or, the Egg Beaters website at the time of this post’s publishing): “When you separate the yolk and use just the white of the egg, you lose important nutrients found in the yolk.
 Egg Beaters Original adds these nutrients back in…”

 That just sounds silly to me.
 Also, quick question: do ACTUAL eggs suffer from a xanthan gum, guar gum, or “natural flavor” deficiency?
 And if not, why do we need them in Egg Beaters?

-Clearly, making this product isn’t just about yanking out the yolk and rectifying the resulting nutritional crevasse:
+Making this product isn’t just about yanking out the yolk and rectifying the resulting nutritional crevasse:

 INGREDIENTS (as of post publishing): Egg White, (99%).
 Less Than 1% Natural Flavor, Color (Includes Betacarotene), Spices, Salt, Onion Powder, Vegetable Gum, (Xanthan Gum, Guar Gum).
 Vitamins And Minerals, Calcium Sulfate, Iron (Ferric Phosphate), Alpha Tocopheryl Acetate (Vitamin E), Zinc Sulfate, Calcium Pantothenate, (Vitamin B12), Riboflavin, (Vitamin B2), Thiamin Mononitrate, (Vitamin B1), Pyridoxine Hydrochloride, (Vitamin B6), Folic Acid, Biotin, Vitamin D3.

-Why real eggs win, REASON #4:
+Why real eggs win, REASON #4

 Eggs taste delicious.
 Egg Beaters do not.